 When to Choose Flux:

-• When wanting to selectively configure only needed features through modular architecture
+- When the team wants to enable only the features it needs through a modular architecture

 When to Maintain Push-Based Approach (Jenkins, GitLab CI, etc.):